Our Lady of Good Help Catholic Homeschool Co-Op

 We are a homeschool co-op group that serves the greater Fort Wayne area of Northeastern Indiana.
 We are made up of families that follow many varying curriculums, but the one thing that ties us all together is that we are Catholics, brought together by a desire for community for ourselves and children, supporting each other in our homeschools however we can.

-This means that you will not find leveled clases with a heavy workload in our group -- we try to make sure that the classes we offer do not require extra assignments and homework that would interfere with the schedule and curriculum that works best for your family at home (with exception for optional book clubs for all ages and reading assignments for 7-12 graders).
+This means that you will not find leveled clases with a heavy workload in our group -- we try to make sure that the classes we offer do not require extra assignments and homework that would interfere with the schedule and curriculum that works best for your family at home.
 Further, there are no prerequisites to our classes, as we want to make it as easy as possible for families to jump in and participate.

 We are not a drop-off program.
 With community being our main focus, it's very important to us that parents stay on campus.
 We need all hands to help our co-op run smoothly.
-As such, role responsibilities are assigned to each parent on a rotating basis, except for those volunteers who are Tutors.
-More info on role responsibilities below.
+As such, role responsibilities are assigned to each parent on an annual basis.

 Our main focus is Catholic homeschool community, with classes that can assist with what you are already doing in your own homeschool, whatever curriculum you have chosen to follow, hopefully providing the students with academic-level content that will spark their interest and carry that interest home to you, the teachers of your children.

-We meet on the 2nd and 4th Fridays, August-November and January-April at St. Patrick's Catholic Church of Arcola, Indiana and offer classes for children ages PreK-12, from 8:45am-12:45pm, with the last forty-five minute set aside for lunch and fellowship.
+We meet on the 2nd and 4th Wednesdays, August-November and January-April at St. Patrick's Catholic Church of Arcola, Indiana and offer classes for children ages PreK-12, from 9:00am-12:20pm, with lunch and fellowship from 12:20-1:15pm.

 Our Classes